aria-ml/dataeval/docs/source/concepts/Ontology.md

 separate, schema-driven validator rather than an extension of {class}`.Ontology`.

-Two checks that annotation platforms bundle into the operational layer are nonetheless purely _taxonomic_ and within DataEval's scope:
+Two checks that annotation platforms bundle into the operational layer are nonetheless purely _taxonomic_, and DataEval performs them on the artifact in {func}`.ontology_validation`:

-- **Naming / format linting** — flag concept labels that are not `lowercase_snake_case`, or that mix separators, to keep the vocabulary uniform.
+- **Naming / format linting** — flagging concept labels that mix separators or are not `lowercase_snake_case`, to keep the vocabulary uniform.
-- **Structural smells** — a concept and one of its own ancestors appearing as _siblings_ (e.g. `car` placed alongside `vehicle`), over-specification (many leaf concepts carrying very few samples, when paired with a dataset), or lopsided depth across the hierarchy.
+- **Structural smells** — a concept and one of its own ancestors appearing as _siblings_ (`car` placed alongside `vehicle`), redundant is-a edges, or single-child chains.

+One related check is _not_ artifact-only: over-specification — many leaf concepts carrying very few samples — needs a _dataset_ to judge, so it sits with reconciliation rather than with validation, which reports depth and breadth as metrics for an evaluator to weigh.

 ## How this maps to standards and datasets